flutter_form_registry

 🔍 Features

-• Each registered FormField widget contains its key, error text and method to scroll its into view and check is it fully visible.
+Each registered FormField widget contains its key, value, error text, and helper methods for scrolling to reveal and checking if it is fully visible.

 📦 Dependency